krishnadasmallya/pihole-docker-monitor/README.md

 An dockerized pihole and monitors all together for easier installation and maintenance

-Use default images and quick configuration for Pihole, Prometheus exporter, grafana dashboards
+Using default images and quick configuration for Pihole, node exporter, speeedtest, Prometheus exporter, grafana dashboards

 ### Prerequisite
   * Docker &  Docker-Compose

 ### Installation
   * Download the latest release zip
-  * Unzip the contents and change directory
+  * Unzip the contents and change directory to "pihole"
-  * execute "sh install.sh" from the directory on your pi
+  * execute "./install.sh" from the directory on your pi